Process Servers & Private Investigators - 35+ Years Expertise

-Process servers are people who serve court papers or other formal or legal documents that require some kind of legal action, like someone’s presence in court.
+Process servers are people who serve legal court papers or other legal documents that require some kind of legal action, like someone’s presence in court.

 Many papers are time sensitive and some have serious consequences under UK law if they are not adhered to.
-Process servers are trained professionals and are also known as court servers, court summons servers, international process servers or legal document servers.
+Process servers are trained professionals and are also known as court servers, court summons servers, international process servers, a process service or legal document servers.

 Why use a process server?